π©Ί Screening Section Dr. Meow

 5. Reduce Risk of Complications

-π©Ί Basic checks can detect early issues that, if untreated, could worsen β such as high fever, wounds, dehydration, or anemia.
+π©Ί A basic check can identify early problems that, if untreated, may worsen β e.g. high body temperature, wounds, dehydration, or anemia.

 β¨ In short:

 Screening is not just a formality.
-Itβs an essential step to protect your catβs health β and the health of other cats at the clinic.
+It is an important step to protect your catβs health and other cats in the clinic.